owncloud-archive/documentation/admin_manual/configuration_files/encryption_configuration.rst

 Sharing Encrypted Files
 -----------------------

 After encryption is enabled your users must also log out and log back in to generate their personal encryption keys.
-They will see a yellow warning banner that says "Encryption App is enabled but your keys are not initialized, please log-out and log-in again."
+They will see a yellow warning banner that says "*Encryption App is enabled but your keys are not initialized, please log-out and log-in again.*"

-Share owners may need to re-share files after encryption is enabled; users trying to access the share will see a message advising them to ask the share owner to re-share the file with them.
+In addition, share owners may need to re-share files after encryption is enabled.
+Users trying to access the share will see a message advising them to ask the share owner to re-share the file with them.
 For individual shares, un-share and re-share the file.
 For group shares, share with any individuals who can't access the share.
 This updates the encryption, and then the share owner can remove the individual shares.

 .. figure:: images/encryption9.png

 Encrypting External Mountpoints
 -------------------------------

 You and your users can encrypt individual external mountpoints.
 You must have external storage enabled on your Admin page, and enabled for your users.

-Encryption settings can be configured in the mount options for an external storage mount, see :ref:`external_storage_mount_options_label` (:doc:`external_storage_configuration_gui`)
+Encryption settings can be configured in the mount options for an external storage mount; see :ref:`external_storage_mount_options_label` (:doc:`external_storage_configuration_gui`)

 .. _enable-file-recovery-key:

 How To Enable Users File Recovery Keys
 --------------------------------------

 If you lose your ownCloud password, then you lose access to your encrypted files.
 If one of your users loses their ownCloud password their files are unrecoverable.
-You cannot reset their password in the normal way; you'll see a yellow banner warning "Please provide an admin recovery password, otherwise all user data will be lost".
+You cannot reset their password in the normal way however.

+You'll see a yellow banner warning "Please provide an admin recovery password, otherwise all user data will be lost".
 To avoid all this, create a Recovery Key.
-Go to the Encryption section of your Admin page and set a recovery key password.
+To do so, go to the Encryption section of your Admin page and set a recovery key password.

 .. figure:: images/encryption10.png

 Then your users have the option of enabling password recovery on their Personal pages.
 If they do not do this, then the Recovery Key won't work for them.

 .. figure:: images/encryption7.png

-For users who have enabled password recovery, give them a new password and recover access to their encrypted files by supplying the Recovery Key on the Users page.
+For users who have enabled password recovery, give them a new password and recover access to their encrypted files, by supplying the Recovery Key on the Users page.

 .. figure:: images/encryption8.png